 Chrysler merged with Daimler-Benz, the makers of Mercedes-Benz, in 1988.
 The company changed its name to DaimlerChrysler.
 This marriage apparently didn’t work out very smoothly for either party and Chrysler was sold to an investment group called Cerberus Capital Management.
 The name changed again to Chrysler LLC in 2007.
 The economic slowdown in the country in 2008 to 2010 hit Chrysler hard and the government loaned the company billions of dollars to help them stay open.
 Chrysler came out of the bankruptcy proceedings with four new owners, the U.S. government, the Canadian government, Fiat and the United Auto Workers pension fund.

-Ultimately, Fiat gained majority control over Chrysler and the corporation is doing just fine, just check out arrigo palm beach’s website.
+Ultimately, Fiat gained majority control over Chrysler and the corporation is doing just fine.
 In fact, from 2010 through 2012, Chrysler’s sales has had a continuous upswing in sales and sold over a million and a half vehicles in 2012.